rreusser/ndarray-tensor-op-experiment/README.md

 // Assemble, cache, and execute the operation: operator( a, b )

-// Optimize this operator for the given inputs: var raw = operator.assemble( a, b )
+// Optimize and assemble this operator for the given inputs: var rawOperator = operator.assemble( a, b )

-// Execute the operation, bypassing cache and assembly: raw( a, b )
+// Execute the operation, cutting out as much overhead as possible: rawOperator( a, b )
 ```